ErenKumru/Tower-Defense-Case-Study/README.md

 ## Game Design
 - Turrets are put randomly on available tiles when bought.
-- At each Stage, there are more Monsters defense against.
+- At each Stage, there are more Monsters to defend against.
 - Game continues until a Monster reaches the end of the path.

 ## Assets